Transfer policy and course substitution

 - Students must provide proof that the course was in a traditional classroom format.

 - PL 204 will not be approved for any transfer credit.

 - If a student transfers credits from another institution, they are not permitted to substitute any non-paralegal classes as paralegal electives.

 - No online classes will be allowed to be transferred as Paralegal credits.

-The Paralegal program allows substitution of a maximum of 6 credits of non-Paralegal courses for Paralegal Electives.
-It is preferred and recommended that any requested substitution be approved by the Paralegal Department Chair prior to taking the course that will be substituted.
-Computer skills courses will not be approved as substitution for Paralegal Elective Credit.
-Criminal Justice courses may be considered for substitution if the student first completes PL 226.
-Other course substitutions, such as Business, Political Science, etc. are at the discretion of the Department Chair.
+The Paralegal program allows the substitution of a maximum of 6 credits of non-Paralegal courses for Paralegal electives.
+It is preferred and recommended that any requested substitution be approved by the Paralegal Department Chair before taking the course that will be substituted.
+Computer skills courses will not be approved as a substitution for Paralegal elective credit.
+Other course substitutions, such as business, political science, etc. are at the discretion of the Department Chair.

 Paralegals may not practice law and may not provide legal services directly to the public except as permitted by law.